Are you ready to become a Spanish national and stay in Spain forever?

 Who Can Apply For the Spanish Citizenship?

 - You have reached the age of 18 years.

 - You have full legal capacity to act.

-- You have been a legal resident in Spain for ten continuous years, and immediately prior to your application for citizenship (or a non-resident Sephardic Jew).
+- You have been a legal resident in Spain for ten continuous years, and immediately prior to your application for citizenship (two years if you are a national of an Ibero-american country or a non-resident Sephardic Jew).